-A bad warm up can injure you, No warm up will hinder you but a good warm up will have you firing on all cylinders
+A bad warm-up can injure you, No warm-up will hinder you but a good warm-up will have you firing on all cylinders

-Take an F1 car with it’s thousands of complex components and interlinking systems, honed to provide pure speed and allow the driver to get around the circuit at breakneck speeds.
+Take an F1 car with its thousands of complex components and interlinking systems, honed to provide pure speed and allow the driver to get around the circuit at breakneck speeds.
 From ‘cold’, this car will not move anywhere near as quickly as it is capable of because for peak performance it needs warming up.

 The same can be said of the human body, only the components and systems are about as hi-tech as you can get.
-Amongst the many systems that each body carries, it is the respiratory, circulatory, muscular & nervous systems which all combine to carry out the movements that our brain tells the body to perform.
+Amongst the many systems that each body carries, it is the respiratory, circulatory, muscular & nervous systems that all combine to carry out the movements that our brain tells the body to perform.

-If all of these systems are ‘cold’, the outcome of the movements that are produced can also be sub optimal.
+If all of these systems are ‘cold’, the outcome of the movements that are produced can also be sub-optimal.

 Running Specific Warmups

-Sport specific warm ups are essential in getting your body ready for the specific demands you are about to put it through
+Sport-specific warm-ups are essential in getting your body ready for the specific demands you are about to put it through

-For sports specific warmups, we look to breakdown techniques used in a particular sport.
+For sports-specific warmups, we look to breakdown techniques used in a particular sport.

-By now you should have finished your general warm up, dynamic stretching and your plyometrics before we move onto this section.
+By now you should have finished your general warm-up, dynamic stretching, and your plyometrics before we move on to this section.

 If there is a weakness somewhere, then the rest of the chain has to compensate (which can lead to injury) to continue your run.
 So if we address the weaknesses then the chain should perform much better as a whole.
 Regular exercise can reduce the risk of injury significantly.
 Read more here about getting in shape.